dcfernandez1023/form-builder/README.md

       "verificationToken": <string>
     }

-`/api/user/updateFields`
+#### `/api/user/updateFields`

 <b> Note: </b> <i> Request body can contain some or all fields of the User object.
 The fields `id` and `dateCreated` are protected fields and cannot be updated, so they will not be updated if included.
-The response body will return only the fields that were updated, which will only be `email`, `firstName`, and `lastName` at most. </i>
+The response body will return only the fields that can be updated and if they included in the request body. </i>

     Required Request Headers: {
       "accessToken": <string>